tapyu/algorithms/README.md

   - These submodules reference my fork of the original author repo.
 This ensure that we don't lose the reference if the original author deletes their repo.
   - These materials might be written in a language other than English.
   - If a submodule fits in different topics, then it is symlinked to these topics.
+  - Some submodules might be private as they might contain sensitive Professors' computational solutions, which aren't supposed to be available online.
+In these cases, you cannot access these algorithms as it is restricted to personal consultation.
 - [x] Theoretical references (books, videos, online courses, etc) for further study of each algorithm.
 - [x] Technical references (software, packages that implement such algorithms, tools, etc) that are important for each topic.
 - [x] Laboratory or computational homework slides, if the implemented algorithms come from such materials.
-Some of these materials (slides+algorithm) might be in private [git submodules] as they might contain sensitive Professors' computational solutions, which aren't supposed to be available online.
-In these cases, you cannot access these algorithms as it is restricted to personal consultation.

 Here you won't find:
 - [ ] Book PDFs or theoretical lectures slides.